45 Participants Needed

 The trial requires that participants are not on medication-assisted treatment for Opioid Use Disorder, such as buprenorphine, methadone, or naltrexone.
 Additionally, participants cannot use certain medications like inhaled corticosteroids or immunosuppressive agents within 30 days before the study product is given.

-Is the opioid vaccine safe for humans?
+Is there any evidence suggesting that the Oxy(Gly)4-sKLH vaccine is likely to be safe for humans?

 SD